The course material might change, so please watch this space regularly.

 7. Constructively reflect on a group project's progress, learning, lectures, (virtual) visits and other project themes.

-At the first lecture, the teacher announced individual lessons and a specific project that the student was working on.
+At the first lecture, the teacher announced individual lessons and a specific project the student was working on.
 Besides, project mentors also might provide material.

 1. The innovative use of service design tools in the given project.